-Legends of a lost silver lode in Jackson County may be more than a rumor, according to a former resident whose claims are backed up by historical accounts, and he says he has a nugget to prove it.
+Legends of a lost silver lode in Jackson County, West Virginia, may be more than a rumor, according to a former resident whose claims are backed up by historical accounts, and he says he has a nugget to prove it.

-Geologists denounced the rush, but Mollohan says he believes silver may be present and keeps a small glittering stone he found in about 1980, though it wasn't until recently that he says its composition was confirmed.
+Geologists denounced the rush, though Mollohan and others say silver may be present, and he keeps a glistening stone he found in 1980 as evidence, though it wasn't until recently that he says it was confirmed.

 "I know that they say there's no silver in Jackson County, but the silver I found gives me every reason to believe it's there and that there's a substantial amount of it," he says.

-When about 14 years old, he was walking along a road through a rural construction site when he spied a silvery shimmer in a clod of red clay.
+While about 14 years old, Mollohan was walking along a road through a rural construction site near Ripley when he spied a silvery shimmer in a clod of red clay.
 He reached down and picked out the stone, admired it, and stuck it in his pocket as a memento.

-He moved to Florida after high school and thought seldom about the tiny stone until a few years ago when he asked a geologist to confirm its constitution.
+He moved to Florida after high school, and he thought seldom about the stone until a few years ago when he asked a geologist to confirm its constitution.

-"He said that it was not only silver, but it was also a very high grade," Mollohan recalls.
-"He said, 'This isn't a nugget; this is an ore sample that's been broken off of a larger deposit.
+"He said that it was not only silver but that it was also a very high grade," Mollohan recalled.
+"He said, 'This isn't a nugget—this is an ore sample that's been broken off of a much larger deposit.

 "It wasn't a piece that had been washed there by the water.
-If it had, it would be smoother and more rounded.
+If it had been, it would be smoother and more rounded.
 It was chipped off a larger piece of rock."

-Mollohan said the rock was deeply imbedded in the clod and only the tiniest fraction was near enough the surface to catch his eye by chance.
+Mollohan said the silver stone was deeply imbedded in the clod, and only the tiniest fraction was near enough the surface to catch his eye, as if by chance.

-To this day Mollohan has declined to provide directions to the site where he found the silver for fear of causing a commotion, but when he found articles about the silver rush published at West Virginia Explorer, he was excited to reach out.
+To this day Mollohan has declined to provide specific directions to the site where he found the silver for fear of causing a commotion, but when he found articles about the silver rush published at West Virginia Explorer Magazine, he decided to reach out.